Incapsula: History

 In October 2013 Incapsula was credited with having protected against one of the Internet's largest attacks on a website.
-The September 24, 2013, attack was said to have lasted nine hours with 100Gbit/s of traffic at its peak.
+The September 24, 2013, attack was said to have lasted nine hours with 100 Gbit/s of traffic at its peak.
 The attack was against BTC China, a bitcoin and yuan trading platform.

 Incapsula also announced in 2013 that it would be implementing Layer 7 load balancing capabilities.

-In December 2016 Incapsula reported that it had defended against the largest DDoS attack then recorded, which peaked at over 650Gbit/s and 200Mpps.
+In December 2016 Incapsula reported that it had defended against the largest DDoS attack then recorded, which peaked at over 650 Gbit/s and 200Mpps.

 Service and features

 Incapsula has multiple features that are used in the security and performance of websites: